phiryll/phiryll.github.io/docs/rules-of-thumb.md

 ## Strive For Immutability

-This is often invoked in reference to Java, and has a very specific meaning (and requirements) there related to the JVM memory model.
-But the principle is definitely general, for the same exact reasons.
+This is often invoked in reference to Java, where it has a very specific meaning (and requirements).
+But the principle is general, for the same reasons.
 Immutable data requires no coordination when shared.
 No coordination means no buggy code to implement the coordination, no coordination cost, and no consistency failures because some client failed to follow the coordination rules.
 It just makes everything both simpler **and** faster.

 ## Don't Hide Bugs

-Another thing that should be obvious, but it isn't.
+This should be obvious, but isn't.
 This is a common example:
 1. Code throws an NPE.
 1. The programmer can't figure out why the reference is null at that point.
 1. A deadline is looming.